Buying A Used Trailer – Surprise !!

 Should You Buy A Used Trailer?

 The real underlying question here is “Should I buy THIS used Trailer?”
-We’ll, I can’t really give an answer.
+Well, I can’t really give an answer for that.
 From what little I can see, it looks like the trailer is great.
 You really need to look it over carefully, and decide if the axles are a show-stopper for you.
 Please read “What’s Wrong With This Picture?” to see some things we found in a similar trailer.

-Also, look for clues that indicate they knew what they were really doing when building it.
-The spare tire, for instance, right out in the sun makes for a convenient access, but it will likely be dry rotted if you ever need it.
+Also, look for clues that indicate they knew what they were really doing when building it. – Or should I say Converting it? – The spare tire, for instance, right out in the sun makes a convenient access, but it will likely dry rot quickly, so hopefully you will not ever need it.
 Read this post for more on trailer spare tires.

-If the wheels and tires are factory mounted and balanced, they’ll be fine (for a while), OR maybe not.
-(These don’t balance well, so most are not.)
+If the wheels and tires have a factory mount and balance, they will be fine (for a while), OR maybe not.
+(These do not balance well, so most are not.)
 My bet, if you tow it up to freeway speeds, you will find a significant vibration somewhere between 40 and 60 mph.
-I could be wrong, but that’s typical for a trailer like this.
-The big hiccup with these axles comes when you need to replace the tires.
+I could be wrong, but that is typical for a trailer like this.
+One of the big hiccups with these axles comes when you need to replace the tires.

-They look good, I’ll give you that.
+Then, the Axles.
+They look good, I will give you that.
 And, they are usually very strong.
 But, what is the axle load rating?
-If it’s not printed on the axle (rarely is), then you don’t know, and there is no way to verify the real capacity.
+If it is not printed on the axle (rarely is), then you do not know, and there is no way to verify the real capacity.
 So, how much weight can you put on it?
 Best to know the trailer capacity before loading it.

-Put some “regular” axles under this instead and you might have a great trailer.
+Put some “regular” axles under this one instead and you might have a great trailer.
 BUT, add some material near the axle mounting points as mentioned in this post.
 Something to think about.
-Also, for more info, check out the article Trailer Axles 101.
+Also, for more info, check out the article Trailer Axles 101 which talks a lot more about trailer axle features and functions.

 Comments